clockworklabs/spacetimedb-cookbook/python-client/client/README.md

-## STDB C++ Example client
+## STDB Python Example client

-This project serves to demonstrate that it is possible to use rust <==> c++ bridge generation to quickly put together enough glue code between the two and enable a C++ client to be created and used from the rust client.
+This project serves to demonstrate that it is possible to use rust <==> python wheel generation to quickly put together enough glue code between the two and enable a Python client to be created and used from the rust client.

 ### Notes: